bwagenseller/bwagenseller.github.io/operating_systems/docker/image_commands.md

 > The man page for this is `man docker-image-build`

 At some point, very early on in your Docker experience, you _will_ need to write a script to build a _custom_ Docker image; its inevitable.
-You _will_ need an image that has unique environment variables, specific apps, specific directories, specific uers, etc; and if you are using Docker to deploy personal / corporate apps, these apps will be updated frequently - so you will need to develop a new Docker image to support this frequently.
+You _will_ need an image that has unique environment variables, specific apps, specific directories, specific users, etc; and if you are using Docker to deploy personal / corporate apps, these apps will be updated frequently - so you will need to develop a new Docker image to support this frequently.

 You can create your own image via creating a [Dockerfile](operating_systems/docker/dockerfile).
 Once you have created said Dockerfile, you can then run the command `docker image build` like so:
 ```